mikegioia/debian-server/README.md

-#Web Server Installation
+# Web Server Installation

-@version 2.1
+@version 3.0 BETA

+*THIS IS CURRENTLY BEING WORKED ON FOR VERSION 3.
+IF YOU'RE USING THIS OR NEED A STABLE VERSION, PLEASE PICK FROM THE LATEST 2.X TAG.*

 ## About

 A custom set of software installation scripts for a Debian 7 web server.